JohanDegraeve/xdripswift/fastlane/testflight.md

 The updated `build_xdrip.yml` file uses a special branch called `alive` and adds a dummy commit to the `alive` branch at regular intervals.
 This "trick" keeps the Actions enabled so the automated build works.

 The branch `alive` is created automatically for you.
 Do not delete or rename it!
-Do not modify `alive` yourself; it is not used for building the app.
+Do not modify `alive` yourself.
+It is not used for building the app.

 ## OPTIONAL